jbloom/GenomeSciences541/_sources/lecture_1.txt

   skim pages 115-146,
   feel free to skip pages 153-end.

-* Here are the :downloads:`handwritten lecture 1 notes from the last part of the lecture.<readings/lecture_1_notes.pdf>`.
+* Here are the :download:`handwritten lecture 1 notes from the last part of the lecture. <readings/lecture_1_notes.pdf>`.

 Lecture 1: the evolution of protein-coding genes
 ==================================================